Aiyzoxx/SkyHands/README.md

 ## 📖 About

 **SkyHands** allows you to take complete control of your first-person view in Minecraft.
-Whether you want smaller hands, custom combat animations, or a cleaner screen for PvP and Hypixel Skyblock, SkyHands has got you covered!
+Whether you want smaller hands, custom combat animations for Hypixel Skyblock, SkyHands has got you covered!

 ## ⚙️ Features